 The University is required to document compliance with these regulations.
 You will need to bring confirmation from your insurance provider in English that confirms that your policy meets ALL the stated requirements.

-You do not need health insurance in order to apply for a J-1 visa or to receive J-1 status upon admission to the U.S. You need health insurance in order to keep the J-1 status conferred upon your admission to the U.S.
+You do not need health insurance in order to apply for a J-1 visa or to receive J-1 status upon admission to the U.S., however you must have insurance coverage effective on the date your J-1 program begins as listed on your DS-2019 form.
+You are required to maintain health insurance coverage for the duration of your program in order to keep the J-1 status conferred upon your admission to the U.S.

 The J-1 status health insurance requirement includes every J-2 dependent with you in the U.S. Both you (the J-1 visitor) and each of your J-2 dependents must be covered by health insurance as described.

-If health insurance will be provided to you by UVA as part of a comprehensive salary and benefits package, you have the option to choose either the CHOICE or the VALUE plan.
-The BASIC plan (the least expensive option) is a high deductible plan that does NOT meet the J-1 requirements.
+If health insurance will be provided to you by UVA as part of a comprehensive salary and benefits package, the only option that meets the US government requirement is the CHOICE plan.
+The BASIC and VALUE plans have deductible limits that are too high and do NOT meet the J-1 requirements.

 You must speak with your UVa department’s administrator immediately upon arriving at UVa in order to enroll in the plan.
 In addition, if you have J-2 dependents with you, be sure they are included in your UVa health insurance plan when you enroll.